Aiyrui/Getting-And-Cleaning-Data-Project/README.md

 Only Version 1.0 of the data will be used.

 The project uses, but not limited to, knowledge learned from the *Getting and Cleaning Data* course offered in Coursera.
-See project requirement below:
+See project analysis requirement below:

 Create an R script called run_analysis.R that does the following: